 Not only will schema better help search engines understand what they should be ranking your content for, but schema markup will help users find what they are looking for quickly, making you stick out from the competition by increasing your click-through rates and potential leads.

 Here’s a visual on why schema matters for SEO:

 Mix proper schema with your sitemaps and you’ve got a fantastic recipe for ranking success when seeking to rank for machines.

 Another important technology that Google has recently implemented is the AMP-optimized pages.
 These are mobile-optimized, barebones pages that help searchers load pages faster on their mobile devices.

-Finally, Here are the Top 10 SEO Predictions for 2018
+Finally, Here are the Top 10 SEO Predictions